qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 ### Conditional Formatting in Crosstab
 You can use conditional formatting in Crosstab to highlight cells in your chart with colors so that it can be easily distinguished which cells in the crosstab have met the set conditions.

-The user can add as many conditions as necessary with each of them being added to the bottom of the list.
+You can add as many conditions as necessary with each of them being added to the bottom of the list.
 Conditions can be dragged and dropped to organize the logic.
 In case there’s an overlap between conditions, the uppermost condition takes precedence when logic is applied.
 Determining conditions includes:
 * **Text Color**: It changes the font color of the cell’s value that matches the condition.
 * **Cell Color**: It changes the background or border color (depending on the style option selected) of the cells with values matching the condition.
 * **Style**: It works together with the cell color option to fill the cell’s background color or outline its border.